SPRINGFIELD PUBLIC SCHOOLS FOUNDATION

 Award notification: First semester applications - late September; Second semester applications - late January.

-Extracurricular Grants and O'Shea Lanphier High School Designated Athletic, Activity or Club Grants
+Extracurricular Grants and O'Shea High School Designated Athletic, Activity or Club Grants

 Applications will be accepted until all available funding has been awarded.